Hull Operating Model – Operational Manuals; Section 32 Direct Payments (staff only, password required)

 - If there is a gross breach, one which either puts the person at risk of serious harm, or where there is evidence to support a view that, on the balance of probabilities, deliberate misuse or fraud has occurred, the DP should be terminated or suspended with immediate effect.
 If terminating a direct payment, there must be no gap in the provision of care support.

 - The final decision to terminate or suspend must be made by the quality and risk panel.
 If the social worker, or a Civica worker wishes to recommend termination, s/he must provide a written report and present it to the Quality and Risk panel detailing the reasons for the recommendation and any actions taken to resolve the issue.
 If the decision is taken to suspend or terminate the direct payment, alternative support to meet the person’s assessed needs must be commissioned.
 There must be no delay or gap in meeting the person’s assessed needs and support should be provided in the interim via a managed budget.

 - If the decision is taken to terminate or suspend, the worker making the recommendation must write to the DP holder setting out the reasons for termination or suspension and providing details of how the local authority proposes to meet the person’s needs following termination.
 There must be no gap in the provision of support.
-The only exception to this is where a service user refuses all reasonable offers of continued support via a managed budget and has the capacity to do so.
+The only exception to this is where the adult refuses all reasonable offers of continued support via a managed budget and has the capacity to do so.

 Appendix 1: The Care and Support (Direct Payments) Regulations 2014

 Adults Whose Needs the Local Authority Must Not Meet By Making Direct Payments